paboAYUSHI/90daysOfCODE/README.md

   A path will be called as closed path if the initial node is same as terminal node.
 A path will be closed path if V0=VN.
   If all the nodes of the graph are distinct with an exception V0=VN, then such path P is called as closed simple path.
   A cycle can be defined as the path which has no repeated edges or vertices except the first and last vertices.
+  A connected graph is the one in which some path exists between every two vertices (u, v) in V. There are no isolated nodes in connected graph.